azmozaffari/ddpm/README.md

 * For training/inference use the below commands passing the desired configuration file as the config argument in case you want to play with it.

-* python main.py --config "path/to/config/file" --mode training       for training ddpm
+* python3 main.py --config "path/to/config/file" --mode training       for training ddpm

-* python main.py --config "path/to/config/file" --mode inference      for generating images
+* python3 main.py --config "path/to/config/file" --mode inference      for generating images

+# Results
+The trained checkpoints will be saved in checkpoints folder during the training.

+The generated images are saved in outcomes folder after running the inference mode.

+Here are some results on MNIST dataset: